tinacms/tina.io/content/docs/tina-cloud/faq.md

 ## **Does Tina Cloud work with Monorepos?**

 It does!
-Tina Cloud can work with sites inside monorepos by configuring pathToTina in you Projects.
-We use this path to find the .tina folder for your Project from the root of your repo.
+Tina Cloud can work with sites inside monorepos by configuring the path to your .tina folder in your Projects.

 If your repo isn't a monorepo, then there's no need to do any configuration.
 We'll look for your Tina Config at the root of your repo.

-But, it doesn't work with nested sites.
-Each site need to be separate inside the monorepo.
+Here's an example monorepo structure that works with Tina Cloud:

+    /projects/site-a
+    /projects/site-b
+    /projects/site-c

 ## Tina.io login window doesn't close when logging in from a site